mnlipp/VM-Operator/manager.md

 The configuration file for the Manager follows the conventions of the [JGrapes](https://mnlipp.github.io/jgrapes/) component framework.
 The keys that start with a slash select the component within the application's component hierarchy.
-The mapping associated with a component's name configures the component's properties.
+The mapping associated with the selected component configures this component's properties.

 The available configuration options for the components can be found in their respective JavaDocs (e.g.